Robert Patrick: Personal life

 Patrick married actress Barbara Hooper in 1990.
 They have appeared together in various films and TV shows such as Zero Tolerance and The X-Files.
 They have two children: a son and a daughter.
+His younger brother is musician Richard Patrick, the lead singer of Filter and former touring guitarist for Nine Inch Nails.

 Patrick is a devout Episcopalian.
 He is also a member of the Boozefighters motorcycle club.

-On October 22, 2010, in Dallas, Texas, Patrick joined his brother Richard's band Filter onstage to provide guest vocals on a performance of their song "So I Quit".
+In August 2022, Patrick revealed for the first time that he struggled with substance abuse early on in his career and how it affected his momentum of procuring different acting roles after Terminator 2.

+Robert became co-owner of Santa Clarita Harley-Davidson with Oliver Shokouh in September 2018.